raywu60kg/kaggle-plant-seedlings-classification/README.md

 # kaggle-plant-seedlings-classification

-Build a training pipeline for a Kaggle dataset.
+This is a playground for practicing Keras in TensorFlow.
+We build a training pipeline to train a shallow DNN using a dataset from a [Kaggle competition](http://www.kaggle.com/c/plant-seedlings-classification).